 Back in May, I announced that I was diversifying Soshable.
-Something was brewing in me and something being lost at the same time.
+Something was brewing in me and something was being lost at the same time.
 I believed that I needed to diversify in order to regain my passion.
-In the course of doing so, I realized that
+In the course of doing so, I realized

 Hello friends, fans, contributors, enemies, unknown folks, and alpacas.
 After seven awesome years of focusing on social media pretty much solely, we’ve decided to expand the scope, posting frequency, and style of this site to include “important” news.
 While we’ll still be posting plenty about